ioanachelaru/Drowsiness-detection-system/README.md

 because is a more effective method than the previous one.
 <br><br>If both eyes are detected they are passed to a convolutional
 neural network build and trained for their classification.
+<br><br>If both eyes are classified as closed, a counter will increase
+its value, otherwise, it will be decreased.
+When the counter reaches a threshold, the driver will be declared drowsy, an alarm will start ringing, and a red border will be added to the application's window.
+The alarm will stop and the border will disappear when the value of the counter will be again smaller than the threshold.

+### The Convolutional neural network

+It was built and trained using Google Colaboratory and a dataset of around 3000 images of open and closed left eyes.
 <br><br>The CNN has been trained with only left eyes, that way creating
 a binary classifier since we're not interested in differentiating the right from the left eye.
 For that reason, before sending the